UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 The basis of VLS is that the customer is not committed to any specific VMware modules or usage, which converts their VMware usage from an upfront capital expenditure to a flexible monthly operational expenditure.
 This enables the customer to increase, decrease, test and remove environments and functionality as they require.

 As a result, VLS depends on the vCloud Usage Meter to collect the actual monthly usage on an hourly basis.
-At the end of each month, the report will identify the exact number of units consumed against the set VMware bundle codes, which is then used to create a total points usage.
-This total number of points is used to calculate the customer's invoice for the month and it is therefore essential to ensure that the Usage Meter is correctly configured and that data is uploaded to VMware.
+At the end of each month, the report will identify the exact consumption.
+This consumption is then deducted from the existing VLS fund held by UKCloud.
+Each month, the customer is notified of their consumption.

 As part of the configuration of the Usage Meter, usage data is uploaded to VMware on an hourly basis.
 If, for any reason, this fails, it will be the customer's responsibility to manually send a downloaded usage report no later than 10:59 AM UTC on the second day of the next reporting month  (that is, 10:59 AM on 2 May 2022 for April 2022 usage).
 It is essential that this is completed so that the usage can be calculated by VMware and reported to UKCloud.

-- If the reports are not received in time, or the Usage Meter stops uploading data, the customer's assigned Service Delivery Manager, or UKCloud Support staff, will contact them to request the report or to request that the issue be investigated.
+- If the reports are not received in time, or the Usage Meter stops uploading data, the customer's assigned Service Delivery Manager or UKCloud Support staff will contact them to request the report or to request that the issue be investigated.

 - If the reports are not received in time, the customer's invoice will be estimated based on the previous two months' usage.
 Once the customer's usage is received or estimated, it will be sent to their Service Delivery Manager who will include this in the monthly updates and reports so that the customer can track their usage and costs.
 It is important to note that the customer must allow uploading of Usage Meter data to VMware as this is the basis of the contract and ensures accurate reporting and invoicing.